Platon of Banja Luka: Clerical service

 Following the outbreak of the Balkan Wars in November 1912, Platon was summoned to serve as a military chaplain in the Morava Brigade of the Royal Serbian Army.
-Platon also served as a military chaplain in the opening months of World War I. He was relieved of his chaplaincy on 11 December 1914 and permitted to resume teaching at the seminary in Bogoslovija.
+He also served as a military chaplain in the opening months of World War I. On 11 December 1914, he was relieved of his chaplaincy and permitted to resume teaching at the seminary in Bogoslovija.
 He spent the entirety of the war in Serbia, refusing to evacuate to the Greek island of Corfu along with the Royal Serbian Army after the country was defeated and occupied by the Central Powers.
+During the Austro-Hungarian occupation of Serbia, he was arrested, and narrowly escaped execution at the hands of Bulgarian forces in the Bulgarian-occupied zone.
 By late 1918, the Central Powers had been defeated.
 Austria-Hungary collapsed and the Kingdom of Serbs, Croats and Slovenes (later renamed Yugoslavia) was established over its former Balkan possessions.
 In 1919, due to the lobbying of his political opponents within the Bishops' Council of the Serbian Orthodox Church, Platon was forcibly retired, forcing him to find work as an apprentice in a carpentry shop.
 Within several months, Platon managed to find work as an accountant.
 He was later appointed the manager of a publishing house.
 Following the death of one of his chief rivals in 1922, Platon was permitted to return to the priesthood by the Bishop's Council.
 He was subsequently appointed archimandrite of the Rakovica Monastery, as well as the administrator of its monastic school.

 Within several years of his appointment, Platon was accused of misappropriating funds and relieved of his duties without restitution.
 After lodging several unsuccessful appeals with the Bishops' Council, Platon unsuccessfully petitioned the Minister of Education to permit him to teach at a seminary.
 He then appealed to Dositej, the Bishop of Niš, who promised Platon a teaching position at a local seminary.
 Dositej subsequently wrote a letter to the Minister of Education, requesting that Platon be allowed to teach at the seminary, but Platon's opponents in the Ministry of Education successfully lobbied for his request to be ignored.
 Dositej subsequently appointed Platon as the archimandrite of the Poganovo Monastery.
 The death of Patriarch Dimitrije in 1930 resulted in several of Platon's political opponents, who had long enjoyed the late patriarch's patronage, being demoted in status.
 In 1932, the Bishop's Council dismissed the charges against Platon stemming from his tenure at Rakovica.
 In November 1932, Platon was appointed manager of the monastery printing press at Sremski Karlovci and once again entrusted with editing the Gazette of the Serbian Orthodox Patriarchate.
 In 1933, he launched a children's newspaper called Little Bogoljub.
 The following year, he was appointed the archimandrite of the Krušedol Monastery.